mertkayaalp/Diffusion-Multi-Agent-Meta-Learning/README.md

-# Diffusion-Multi-Agent-Meta-Learning
+# Diffusion-based Multi-Agent Meta-Learning

 Code repository for the paper [**Dif-MAML: Decentralized Multi-Agent Meta-Learning**](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9669064).

-## 🧾 Abstract
+## 🧾 Introduction

-The objective of meta-learning is to exploit knowledge obtained from observed tasks to improve adaptation to unseen tasks.
-Meta-learners are able to generalize better when they are trained with a larger number of observed tasks and with a larger amount of data per task.
-Given the amount of resources that are needed, it is generally difficult to expect the tasks, their respective data, and the necessary computational capacity to be available at a single central location.
-It is more natural to encounter situations where these resources are spread across several agents connected by some graph topology.

-The formalism of meta-learning is actually well-suited for this decentralized setting, where the learner benefits from information and computational power spread across the agents.
-Motivated by this observation, we propose a cooperative fully-decentralized multi-agent meta-learning algorithm, referred to as **Diffusion-based MAML (Dif-MAML)**.

-Decentralized optimization algorithms are superior to centralized implementations in terms of scalability, robustness, avoidance of communication bottlenecks, and privacy guarantees.
-The work provides a detailed theoretical analysis to show that the proposed strategy allows a collection of agents to attain agreement at a linear rate and to converge to a stationary point of the aggregate MAML objective even in non-convex environments.
-Simulation results illustrate the theoretical findings and the superior performance relative to the traditional non-cooperative setting.
+This repository implements Dif-MAML (Diffusion-based Model-Agnostic Meta-Learning).
+Dif-MAML is a **decentralized multi-agent meta-learning algorithm**.
+[Classic MAML algorithm](https://proceedings.mlr.press/v70/finn17a.html) requires a single agent to train on all tasks.
+In contrast, Dif-MAML enables multiple agents, each having their own tasks and data, to cooperatively learn a shared initialization.
+Each agent computes local updates using its tasks, then averages those updates with neighbors.

+## Tasks and Datasets

+The experiments are divided into two categories.

+### Regression
+- **Sine Function Regression:** Agents learn to predict sine functions of varying amplitudes and phases.
+Each agent sees different amplitude and phase ranges but cooperates via Dif-MAML algorithm to learn a shared launch model.

+### Few-Shot Classification
+- **Omniglot:** Character recognition tasks in 1- or 5-shot scenarios.
+Each agent has access to a subset of characters.
+- **MiniImageNet:** ImageNet tasks (5-way, 1-shot or 5-shot).
+Each agent has access to a subset of classes and images.

 ## 📚 Citation

-🌟 *If you find this code and paper helpful in your research, please consider starring this repository and citing the following paper:*
+🌟 *If you find this code or approach helpful in your research, please consider starring this repository and citing the following paper:*

 ```bibtex
 @ARTICLE{kayaalp2022,